-- 11.3.4.4.2.2 Subject safety.
+- 11.3.4.4.2.1 Subject safety.
 The HSREC must identify and require any appropriate actions to protect the safety and welfare of past or currently enrolled subjects, together with a timeline for fulfilling these requirements.
-The HSREC may consult with the investigator in these issues.
-The HSREC should always consider: - 11.3.4.4.2.2.1 What activities (if any) should be allowed to continue (for example, follow-up visits that involve important monitoring assessments of subject safety); - 11.3.4.4.2.2.2 What information and additional procedures (if any) should be provided to past or currently enrolled subjects or other parties, as well as how and by whom. - 11.3.4.4.2.3 Communication.
-The termination is immediately reported in writing to the HSREC.
+The HSREC may consult with the investigator on these issues.
+The HSREC should always consider: - 11.3.4.3.3.1.3 What activities (if any) should be allowed to continue (for example, follow-up visits that involve important monitoring assessments of subject safety); - 11.3.4.3.3.1.4 What information and additional procedures (if any) should be provided to past or currently enrolled subjects or other parties, as well as how and by whom. - 11.3.4.3.3.1.4.1 Communication: The termination is immediately reported in writing to the HSREC.